DeanoBurrito/northport/docs/kernel/SystemCallList.md

 ### Notes:
 - Always succeeds.
 Used to test I havent broken syscalls when I update related code.

-## 0x1 - GetPrimaryDevice
-Attempts to get details on the current primary device for a device type.
-Think of this as getting the default for a certain operation.
-For example, the primary framebuffer is usually being output to the main monitor.
-This is what you want for lazy IO.

-### Args:
-- `arg0`: info details.
-0 = basic (returned in regs), 1 = advanced (returned as memory block).
-- `arg1`: device type.
-Corresponds to entries of DeviceType enum found in [`SyscallEnums.h`](../../libs/np-syscall/include/SyscallEnums.h).
-- all other args ignored.

-### Returns:
-For all requests in basic mode:
-- `arg0`: device id.

-For requests of type GraphicsFramebuffer, in basic mode:
-- `arg1`: 15:0 is the width, 31:16 is the height, 47:32 is the stride, and 63:48 is the bpp of the framebuffer.
-- `arg2`: is the base address in memory of the framebuffer.
-- `arg3`: first 4 bytes are left shifts for red/green/blue/reserved subpixels.
-Upper 4 bytes are masks for r/g/b/R subpixels.

-Requests of type GraphicsAdaptor are currently unsupported.

----
-For advanced detail requests, all devices will return a pointer to a struct in `arg3`.
-This struct will be on the type `{DeviceType}AdvancedInfo`.
-For example a request for a device of `FramebufferDevice` would return a pointer to `FramebufferDeviceAdvancedInfo` somewhere within the program's memory space.

-### Notes:
-- None.

 # 0x1* - Mapping Memory and Files
 The following functions relate to mapping/unmapping memory regions for a given program.
 These can only affect other regions of the same program, previously requested by the program.
 Regions allocated by the system (shared buffer, and the program binary itself) are protected from changes in this manner.